MESAHub/mesa/README.rst

 Documentation
 =============

-Please visit http://mesa.sourceforge.net/ for up-to-date information about installing and running MESA.
+Please visit https://docs.mesastar.org/ for up-to-date information about installing and running MESA.

-Full documentation for MESA can be found at https://docs.mesastar.org/

-The `MESA Marketplace <http://cococubed.asu.edu/mesa_market/>`__ provides resources for published papers using MESA.
+The `MESA Marketplace <http://cococubed.com/mesa_market/>`__ provides resources for published papers using MESA.